 There is little else to say about his technique beyond his adequate use of film and his keen eye that lends itself to his careful and passionate printing work.
 The best way to understand his work is to contemplate it more than simply seeing it.
 He is, without a doubt, my favorite still life artist because he’s able to see far beyond the everyday and the ordinary.
 He is a visual poet whose work is sure to delight you—just take a look for yourself here!

 Trey Ratcliff (1971 - )

-Landscapes crave to be photographed, but they also demand respect in terms of things that can and can't be done later on with their images.
-Trey Ratcliff feels this respect for nature and aesthetics, and creates breathtaking both urban and natural landscape imagery.
+For me personally, there is only one rule to follow to create beautiful HDR images and that is to stay inside the thin scope between Tonal Range Enhancement and Unreal Looks.
+Landscapes crave to be photographed but they also demand respect in terms of things that can and cannot be done later in editing.
+Ratcliff feels this respect for nature and aesthetics, but still manages to create breathtaking urban and natural landscapes.

 His images have consistency in terms of lighting, composition and posing.
 All of them can be categorized as "Street Environmental Portraits", with a careful composition that maintains the eyes of the subjects as the prime subject in many cases.
 His scope has hues of candid street photography as well, and is currently working on some monochrome conversions of earlier work.
 His work could be easily compared to the great Documentary Photographer Steve McCurry (he even got the chance to photograph the man with the same consistency of all his work).